Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Tide of Retribution.md

 Once the characters arrive at the ruins, read:

 Two [sharkbody abominations](https://www.dndbeyond.com/monsters/sharkbody-abomination) (see the “[Sharkbody Abominations](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-tide-of-retribution#SharkbodyAbominations "Sharkbody Abominations")” sidebar earlier in this chapter) and five [sahuagin](https://www.dndbeyond.com/monsters/sahuagin) are gathered around Selachai, the [sahuagin warlock of Uk’otoa](https://www.dndbeyond.com/monsters/sahuagin-warlock-of-ukotoa) (see [chapter 7](https://www.dndbeyond.com/sources/egtw/wildemount-bestiary#SahuaginWarlockofUkotoa "chapter 7")) who has channeled the power to destroy the hated surface dwellers.
-These creatures are all lending Selachai their prayers as she invokes Uk’otoa’s power, turning another drowned villager into a sharkbody abomination.
+These creatures are all lending Selachai their prayers as she invokes [[Uk’otoa]]’s power, turning another drowned villager into a sharkbody abomination.

 As soon as combat begins, Selachai orders her sahuagin supplicants to protect her.
 However, none of them move to attack.
 Instead, they stand 20 feet back from her, still kneeling, intent on giving up their lives to protect her.
 Selachai orders the sharkbody abominations to put the characters out of commission.